Finding, creating and using free sound effects for YouTube videos

 Why should I use a sound library like ZapSplat and not just use commercial music or other sounds?

-When you use a sound and music library such as us, you’re acquiring a License to use the sounds and music legally in your videos.
+When you use a sound and music library such as us, you’re acquiring a License to use our free sound effects for video editing.
 This means when you download any of the audio found here, or on another stock library, you’re granted permission by the copyright owner of each file to use it.
 It’s important to remember, we are granting you the rights to use the audio, NOT transferring ownership.
 This means you can use the sounds as stated in our License Agreement and it’s important to follow those terms.

 If you simply rip music from a commercial music release, you’ll be using music (or sounds) without permission of the copyright owner/publisher.
 Not only will it almost certainly throw up a content ID claim or copyright strike, it will also leave you open to legal action.
 So, don’t do that, it’s just not worth the risk.
 Using a professional stock library such as ZapSplat.com means you’re using audio created specifically for synchronisation in audio/visual works and you have the rights to do so.

-What are some of the most popular sounds used in YouTube videos at ZapSplat?
+What are some of the most popular sound effects for YouTube videos available at ZapSplat?

 Okay, so if you’re at the stage after reading the above to get on with finding sounds for your next video, here are some of our most popular with YouTubers.
 Continue reading for more info on how to use them legally and more resources you’ll find useful.